Best Running Shirts for Women of 2024

 Can I run in a cotton tee?

-You can … if you don’t mind marinating in a wet, heavy shirt once you sweat.
-Cotton drinks up water and hangs onto it as if its life depended on it.
-Your basic cotton and cotton-polyester blend shirts also tend to have abrasive seams, which may lead to chafing and lack the other performance benefits of technical running shirts that keep you dry, regulate your temperature, and allow for total freedom of movement.
-Even upgrading to our best budget running shirt for women, the Under Armour UA Streaker Run Short Sleeve, can significantly increase your comfort during a run.
+Indeed, the primary drawback with cotton is that it drinks up water and hangs onto it as if its life depended on it.
+As you sweat, a cotton tee can become wet, heavy, and uncomfortable.
+Additionally, your basic cotton and cotton-polyester blend shirts often have abrasive seams, which may lead to chafing.
+Finally, they lack the other performance benefits of technical running shirts that keep you dry, regulate your temperature, and allow for total freedom of movement.
+While a cotton tee might suffice in a pinch, investing in a technical running shirt can significantly increase your comfort during a run.

 How can wool be a good choice for warm weather?

-High-performance wool fabric looks nothing like that wool sweater your grandma knit for you in the 1990s.
+The high-performance wool fabric blends look nothing like that wool sweater your grandma knit for you in the 1990s.
 Performance merino yarn comes from ultra-fine wool fiber that feels soft and possesses natural antimicrobial properties, helping to prevent stink.
 These fabrics tend to be highly breathable and thermoregulating.
-The chemical bonds in merino change once the wool starts absorbing sweat, releasing heat in the process.
-While you may feel hot when you first start, you’ll find that your wool shirt will start cooling you down once you sweat.
-Shirts like the Ibex Springbok Short Sleeve Tee use a wool blend to take advantage of the benefits of wool while still making a light and comfortable shirt.
+Shirts like the Patagonia Capilene Cool Merino Shirt use a wool blend to take advantage of the benefits of wool while adding durability, stretch, and comfort.

 Is there any difference between men’s and women’s running shirts?

-Yes.
-Running shirts for women tend to be tailored quite differently from men’s, mostly to accommodate differences in body form.
-Women’s shirts tend to have narrower shoulders, shorter sleeves, a narrower waist, and a wider hem at the hips.
+Running brands tend to tailor women’s shirts differently from men’s or unisex shirts.
+Women’s shirts have narrower shoulders, shorter sleeves, a narrower waist, and a wider hem at the hips.
 Women’s shirts also give more space in the chest.
-These design differences allow for full freedom of movement without letting fabric bunch around the waist and shoulders.
-Of course, these discrepancies also lend to differences in style, with many women’s shirts providing a more form-fitting hourglass shape.
-Of the running shirts we tested, we found the Under Armour UA Streaker Run Short Sleeve to have the most flattering fit for us.
+These design differences should provide full freedom of movement while keeping the fabric from bunching around the waist and shoulders.

-Best Running Shirts for Women - running in a technical shirt
+Best Running Shirts for Women - the best running shirt moves with you

-Should I run in a short-sleeved tee, a tank top, or no shirt at all?
+Should I run in a short-sleeved tee, a tank top, or no shirt?

-The answer to this question largely boils down to personal preference.
+The answer to this question essentially boils down to personal preference.
 Many runners, especially trail runners and ultrarunners, prefer to wear a shirt for sun protection, to prevent chafing with a hydration pack, and to add a small buffer if they take a tumble.
-Some shirts are made with sun protection in mind.
+Some shirts are made with sun protection in mind and have a high UPF rating.

 Call for Comments